turboladen/rosh/README.md

 * ps
 * pwd

-If you execute a command that is not defined in the Rosh shell, Rosh will try to use the OS's builtin instead.
+If you execute a command that is not defined in the Rosh shell, Rosh will use your PATH setting and try to find the executable there.

 The shell also adds the `ch` (change host) command, which lets you quickly change which host you're working with--similar to SSHing into another remote